I think this post will wander around a bit, we’ll see if the Father will speak to us somehow.

 31 He answered, “How can I understand unless someone explains it to me?”
 Then he invited Philip to climb in and sit with him.”

-We see here such a thoughtful humbleness– a ‘teachableness’ that this eunuch possesses.
+We see here such a very ‘thoughtful humbleness’– a teachableness of the heart that this eunuch seems to have learned.
 He is confident enough in himself to acknowledge that he just doesn’t know.
-He is so eager to be set on the right course that he invites Philip to a Bible study in the chariot.
+He invites Philip to a Bible study in the chariot.

 The book of Proverbs is saturated with ideas on being guided by our humility when it comes in contact with truth.
 Furthermore, there are many warnings about receiving correction and reproof gracefully.
-If we believe what we are reading, at that point all of a sudden our stubbornness and rejection become a very bad thing.
-And God loves it when we ask Him to teach us.
+For me, I’m learning slowly to receive hard counsel.